Section 2: BEP Application, Training, and Licensure

 2.4 Licensure

-After successfully completing all of the training competencies, the BEP State Office schedules the client for a Licensure Examination.
-Questions are developed from important duties and responsibilities included in Chapter 6A-18 (FAC); the Licensed Operator Facility Agreement (LOFA); the BEP Manual; ServSafe Study Guide; and Vending Machine Programming Guides.
+After successfully completing all the training competencies, the BEP State Office schedules the client for a Licensure Examination.
+Questions are developed from important duties and responsibilities included in, but not limited to, the study guide resource material posted on the BEP website.
 A score of eighty percent (80%) or above is required to earn a recommendation for licensure.
-If this threshold is met and all training reports and eligibility documents are in order, the BEP State Office issues a numbered license to the client, who then becomes a Licensee and eligible to compete for BEP facility vacancies.
+If this threshold is met and all training reports and eligibility documents are in order, the BEP State Office issues a numbered license to the client, who then becomes a licensee and eligible to compete for BEP facility vacancies.
 The license shall be perpetual, but subject to suspension, revocation or surrender as specified in other sections of this Manual.

 2.5 Background Screening Requirements